Bubka/2FAuth/README.md

 ## Features
 * Manage 2FA accounts (add, edit, delete), with QR code support
-* Generate tokens
+* Generate TOTP and HOTP tokens
 * User authentication to protect access to 2FA accounts

 #### Single user app
-2FA are sensitives data so it is necessary to sign in an user account in order to use the app.
-And because they are owned by the same person, it is not possible to create more than one account.
+2FA are sensitives data so an authentication is needed to use the app.
+And because they are usually owned by the same person, it is not possible to create more than one account.

 #### RFC compliance
 2FAuth generates OTP according to RFC 4226 (HOTP Algorithm) and RFC 6238 (TOTP Algorithm) thanks to [Spomky-Labs/OTPHP](https://github.com/Spomky-Labs/otphp) php library.